 Since around 1980 I had written many essays on development and globalization.
 Selections of these were brought together in four books: De kritische grens (1994), Catalysing Develoment (2004), Willens en wetens (2005) and Het pantser afleggen (2008).
 After my return from Sudan, I concentrated writing on conflict and peace, human rights and sustainable development.
 A number of these texts were collected in two books: Op zoek naar een nieuwe kaart (2015) and The Geography of Human Rights (2017).
 In other essays I discussed the changing political climate since the turn of the centuries and consequences for social democracy. (see this website: Books, Essays and Speeches).
 Thereafter I wrote books on the recent history of some countries and regions.
 In my book Strijd rond de Grote Meren (2018) I described developments after the genocide in Rwanda.
 In Suriname.
 Van wingewest tot natiestaat (2003) I discussed the decolonization of this country and its aftermath.
 Presently I am writing a book on countries in the Horn of Africa.

 I am married to Tineke Zuurmond.
 We are living in The Hague.
 We have two children.
 Our daughter, Carin, has studied economics in Rotterdam.
 Presently she is working at the European Central Bank in Frankfurt.
 She is married to Paco Tur Hartmann.
 They have a daughter, Carolina (2004).
 Our son, Rochus, studied law in Utrecht and Washington.
-He is a diplomat and has worked in that capacity in Shanghai, Brussels, Kabul, Ramallah, Uruzgan/Afghanistan, The Hague, and presently in Ottawa.
+He is a diplomat and has worked in that capacity in Shanghai, Brussels, Kabul, Ramallah, Sarajevo, Uruzgan, Ottawa, Geneva, Bagdad and The Hague.
 He is married to Cara Jordan.
-They have two sons: Jonathan (2009) and Matthew (2013)
+They have two sons: Jonathan (2009) and Matthew (2013).